Hotels in Cork

 What are some popular hotels in central Cork?

 For hotels in central Cork, check out The River Lee Hotel and Imperial Hotel.
 Travellers love The River Lee Hotel for its location, as well as the indoor pool, hot tub and restaurant this hotel offers.
-Imperial Hotel is another popular central hotel with a full-service spa, a hot tub and a restaurant.
+Imperial Hotel is another popular central hotel with a hot tub, a full-service spa and a restaurant.
 When you stay at one of these central hotels, you'll be in easy reach of top sights including Blarney Castle.
 Cork City Centre and South Parish are some of the most central areas for your Cork holiday.

 Can I book a refundable accommodation option in Cork?